maiziezhoulab/RegionIndel/README.md

 ## Dependencies for Github installation:
-RegionIndel utilizes <a href="https://www.python.org/downloads/">Python3 (+ numpy, pysam, sortedcontainers, and scipy)</a>, <a href="http://samtools.sourceforge.net/">SAMtools</a>, and <a href="https://github.com/lh3/minimap2">minimap2</a>.
-To be able to execute the above programs by typing their name on the command line, the program executables must be in one of the directories listed in the PATH environment variable (".bashrc"). <br />
+To install RegionIndel, you should have conda installed.
+You can check [here](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html) to install conda on a linux machine.
-Or you could just run "./install.sh" to check their availability and install them if not, but make sure you have installed "python3", "conda" and "wget" first.
+Then, you could just run "./install.sh" to install RegionIndel.

 # Install through Github: